pyeventsourcing/esdbclient/README.md

-The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database: either an integer representing the expected current position of the stream;
-or `None` if the stream is expected not to exist.
+The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database: either an integer representing the expected current position of the stream, or `None` if the stream is expected not to exist.

 The `events` argument is a list of new event objects to be appended to the